 Please note that the VBSPCA Wildlife Referral Line will no longer be monitored by a live person and any text messages and/or voicemails will not be seen or heard.
 Please call Tidewater Rescue at 757-255-8710 or Wildlife Response at 757-543-7000 for further assistance.

 Thank you for your concern and compassion for the wildlife of our community.

 We strongly advocate coexistence with wildlife and work to educate and assist the community in understanding the nature of wildlife conflicts so that humane solutions can be utilized.
-The majority of wildlife conflicts can be resolved by addressing the cause; what is drawing wildlife in.
-We strongly discourage trapping and relocation.
+The majority of wildlife conflicts can be resolved, and we strongly discourage trapping and relocation.
 Studies have shown that both methods are ineffective in addressing problems on a long-term basis, and may even result in higher wildlife populations.